0xPolygon/kurtosis-cdk/docs/quickstart/deploy-stack.md

 - A Linux-based OS (e.g., Ubuntu Server 22.04 LTS).
 - At least 8GB RAM with a 2-core CPU.
 - An AMD64 architecture system.

 !!! tip
-    - Please follow the [MacOS troubleshooting instructions](mac-troubles.md) to avoid issues that may occur when running the stack on MacOS.
+    Ensure to install [Docker Engine](https://docs.docker.com/engine/) version 4.27 or higher to be able to run the zkEVM Prover on macOS.

 ## Prerequisites